Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 Double click on the **CreateAssetBundles** script.
 Visual Studio or your favorite C# editor should open.

-Empty the file and copy the following lines into the file and save it.
+Delete the entire contents of the file, copy the following lines into the file and save it.
 ```
 using System.IO;
 using UnityEditor;